Top Vue State Management Libraries

 Cons

-- Can be verbose for small to medium-sized applications compared to simpler solutions like nanostores
+- Can be verbose for small to medium-sized applications compared to lighter alternatives like nanostores

 - Lacks built-in persistence features, requiring additional plugins like vuex-persistedstate

-Nanostores is a tiny state manager for React, Preact, Vue, Svelte, and vanilla JS with a minimalistic API.
+Nanostores is a tiny state management library for React, Preact, Vue, Svelte, and vanilla JS applications.

 Code Example